Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Check-In and Security at Istanbul International Airport

-I did not have to check-in for my flight from Istanbul to Nairobi on Turkish Airlines as I was connecting.
-When I boarded my initial flight from Marrakech to Istanbul, I received my boarding pass for both legs of my flight.
-I did locate the check-in counter for Turkish Airlines just for the sake of this page, and it seemed like the line was moving very efficiently.
+I did not have to check in for my flight from Istanbul to Nairobi on Turkish Airlines because I was connecting.
+When I boarded my initial flight from Marrakech to Istanbul, I received my boarding pass for both legs of the trip.
+I did locate the Turkish Airlines check-in counter just for the sake of this page, and it seemed like the line was moving very efficiently.

 Turkish Airlines Check-In Area - Istanbul International Airport